hrbrmstr/dbClone/README.md

 This is a very basic release that does not have all the functionality of Moloch''s version (yet).

+As of version 0.3 you can additionally:

+* use the utility to impersonate a captured drobox (paste data into fields from mothership)

 As of version 0.2 you can additionally:

 * Restore dropbox config from a backup file